orendaniel/kestrel-vision/README.md

 Now kestrel is running.

-You can now open your browser and go the address:
+You can open your browser and go the link:

 http://<ip_address_of_your_computer>:<web port>

 and you will see the output of your program.

-the output of shoot! (see commands later) can be viewed in:
+the output of shoot! (see Commands) can be viewed in:

 http://<ip_address_of_your_computer>:<web port>/images

+There is no need to refresh the web page after a shoot! command, the page will refresh itself automatically.

-now open netcat (for unix) or telnet (for windows) and connect to the communication port.
+Now open netcat (for unix) or telnet (for windows) and connect to the communication port.

 netcat <ip_address_of_your_computer> <communication port>

-and you can now enter commands to kestrel.
+And you can now enter commands to kestrel.

 #Commands